Can you reuse coffee grounds? In this guide we will go through the potential uses for used coffee grounds and dispel a

 There is a plethora of articles out there acclaiming used coffee grounds as a miracle substance for plant growth.
 Many advocate using spent used coffee grounds around plants to help them grow healthy and strong.
 Coffee is often touted as the secret to growing prize fruits and vegetables, or for making flowers bloom abundantly all summer long.

 Unfortunately, science does not back up this garden myth.
-Coffee grounds do contain core nutrients nitrogen, phosphorus and potassium, along with a range of micronutrients needed for plant growth.
+Used coffee grounds do contain core nutrients nitrogen, phosphorus and potassium, along with a range of micronutrients needed for plant growth.
 These nutrients are tied up in larger molecules and so, like other organic matter, could potentially be a good slow-release fertiliser.
 Adding used coffee grounds will not boost plant growth short term, however, but rather add long-term to the health of your soil.

-But while nitrogen content 1-2%, the P and K amounts are much more variable, and generally rather low.
+But while N content 1-2%, the P and K amounts are much more variable, and generally rather low.
 This mix can actually encourage leafy growth to the expense of flower and fruit formation.
 What is more, used coffee grounds also contain caffeine.
 Caffeine is the mean reason why using coffee to fertilise and boost your plants is not a good idea.

 Caffeine originally arose as a mutation in plants.
 This mutation gave certain plants an edge because the caffeine in their leaves falling around them had an effect on the surrounding soil which made it more difficult for other plants to grow nearby.
 Caffeine has been shown in numerous studies to suppress plant grown.
 As one study states: applying spent used coffee grounds directly to urban agriculture soils greatly reduces plant growth.